FirelyTeam/firely-docs-forge/features/ForgeOptions.rst

 -  **Correct the content type for translation extensions to match the context in which they are used**

-   It is recommended to match the data type for the content property of the translation extension with the data type of the property to which the translation extension was added.
+   It is recommended to match the data type for the content property of the translation extension, with the data type of the property to which the translation extension was added.

 Folders
 ~~~~~~~